attack68/rateslib/docs/source/index.rst

   :alt: Curve construction is flexible
   :width: 594

-API is designed from a user's perspective, and is well documented
+*API is designed for users with full documentation*
 -----------------------------------------------------------------

 Although any fixed income library uses complex mathematical processes, the API has been